The question generator, the cron job, and shipping it locally

 What’s next, if you wanted to productize this

 - Multi-channel ingest.
-The schema already keys everything by
+The ingest worker keys on

 This series is being written in parallel with the repo build.
 Tagged commits will be added to the repo as posts publish — the URL is the source of truth.